Leave Autostrada A14 at exit Ancona Nord, follow Superstrada (dual carriagway) towards Rome for 45 km to exit

 At the end of the path we reach a sort of amphitheatre high up in the middle of the vertical cliff face.
 The first cave entrance is really huge with an octagonal chapel built inside.
-Then there is a second portal with a short cave which goes in only 50m.
-At the far end is the small chapel we already descibed above.
+Then there is a second portal with a short cave which goes in only 50 m.
+At the far end is the small chapel we already described above.

 The chapel has an exception octagonal form, was built of travertine, redeposited limestone from karst water, which was quarried inside the cave behind.
-The has a roof, not really necessary inside the cave, which is a cuppola covered by lead.
+It has a roof, not really necessary inside the cave, which is a cupola covered by lead.
 The altar was made of alabaster, and the statue of Mary with the Child was made of Carrara marble by Antonio Canova.
 It is today in the civic museum of Genga, the statue in the temple is a replica.
-During the construction of the cave a lot of cave sediments were removed.
-There was no archaeological excavation but the discovery of various human remains, probably of prehistoric origin was made.
+During the construction of the chapel a lot of cave sediments were removed.
+There was no archaeological excavation but the discovery of various human remains, probably of prehistoric origin, was noted.
 There were the bones of several humans, including children, ovens for baking bread, two stores of grains, and some coins.
-Obviously the coins were from the Bronce or Iron Age.
+Obviously the coins were from the Bronze or Iron Age.
 Pagnani described the findings and interpreted them as the remains of people who sought refuge from the "raids of Barbarians, especially the Ungheri".
 The findings are on display in the Museo Archeologico Nazionale delle Marche di Ancona (National Archaeological Museum of the Marches in Ancona).

-The cave behind the temple is a huge system and is guided by the show cave administration in cave trekking trips.
-So it is rather common to see groups of cavers in overall, helmet and wellingtons to enter the cave cave behind the temple, or leave it after a several hour long trip.
-The cave has various entrances and is often toured as a through cave.
+The cave behind the temple is a huge system and is guided by the show cave administration on cave trekking trips.
+So it is rather common to see groups of cavers in overall, helmet and wellingtons to enter the cave, or leave it after a several hours long trip.
+The cave has various entrances and is toured as a through cave.